341 Meeting of Creditors – 2021 update: What to Expect to Master It

-In Chapter 7 bankruptcy, there’s a mandatory hearing.
-This is an opportunity for the people you owe to ask you questions, that you must answer under oath.
+The 341 meeting of creditors is a key part of every bankruptcy.
+This is a mandatory hearing.
+The 341a meeting is an opportunity for the people you owe to ask you questions, that you must answer under oath.
 It’s like a deposition, the kind you see on TV.
 It’s not always a mob of angry people torches and pitchforks, though I’ve seen that happen and it’s not pretty.
 Will your bankruptcy attorney personally attend yours?
 Ask them and make sure.

 So what happens at the 341 meeting of creditors, and what can you expect?
-Here are the top 7 things to know about the bankruptcy 341 Meeting of Creditors:
+Here are the top 7Ì·, (2021 update) 8 things to know about the bankruptcy 341 Meeting of Creditors:

 7. Creditors may or may not show up at the Meeting of– hey where are they?

 It’s a 341 meeting of creditors, but where are the creditors?
 They stay home sometimes, for a couple of reasons.
 Firstly, they don’t have to attend.
 If they suspect you committed fraud by lying about your income on your credit card application or running up your credit cards with recent usage before filing bankruptcy, they’ll just file papers with the court.

 Secondly, they know the Chapter 7 bankruptcy trustee has their back.
 He or she will ask the kinds of questions a creditor would ask if they did show up.
 Not exactly the same, as the interests aren’t exactly aligned, but often.
 But if no creditors showed up at your bankruptcy 341 meeting, you’re not necessarily out of the woods.